OmkarNarvekar001/Maven-Calculator/README.md

         }
         stage('SonarQube Analysis') {
             steps {
-                // Requires proper SonarQube plugin & config sh 'mvn sonar:sonar'
+                sh 'mvn sonar:sonar'
             }
         }
     }
 }

-Integrate SonarQube with Jenkins to run code quality analysis automatically.
+🎯 What I Learned

-🎯 Learning Outcomes
+📦 Structuring Java applications with Maven
-Understood how Java + Maven projects are structured and managed
+🧪 Writing unit tests with JUnit

-Built a functioning CI/CD pipeline using Jenkins
+🔁 Automating builds and tests using Jenkins

-Automated unit tests and static analysis as part of the DevOps workflow
+🧼 Monitoring code quality with SonarQube

-Gained hands-on exposure to integrating SonarQube with a Maven project
+🚀 Applying DevOps & CI/CD practices to Java development

 🤝 Contributions
-This project was built for self-learning purposes, but if you find it helpful or want to contribute enhancements, feel free to fork the repo and open a pull request!
+This project was built for personal learning.
+Feel free to fork the repository and suggest improvements via pull requests!